PedroMagar/MISA-I/README.md

 	- RRR ---> RV F: Where 'F' will define if operation is on register file (0) or on the vector registers (1), 'RV' will hold the address of register that the operation must be over.
 	- Limitations:
 		- AND, OR and XOR will only work over vector registers.
-		- SMEM, APC and JAL will stay unchanged and operate on the original register name, this way it's possible to keep the control flow working without consuming address available to vector operations.
+		- SMEM, APC and JAL will stay unchanged and operate on the original register name, this way it's possible to keep the control flow working without consuming addresses available to vector operations.
 		> Branch (BEQz/BGEz) is under review as a valid operation over vector register file.
 - Immediate: Value read from instruction memory.
 - RRR F: